NaszvadiG/kiss-manage/README.md

 * Copy/move application/config/database.php.sample to database.php and modify with your database details.
 * Load the included sql/setup.sql file to seed the database with a minimal dataset.
 * Set $config['base_url'] in application/config/config.php to your base URL
+* The default account is:
+  * Username: admin@admin.com
+  * Password: password

 ### Additional application specific configuration